kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 - The tool displays a **tree view** of your SSRS folder hierarchy.
 - You can preview object counts by type on the right panel.
 - Optionally, check **"Migrate standard subscriptions"** to include subscriptions.
+- Optionally, check **Migrate roles** to include security roles at folder, report, dataset and datasource level.

 <img src="../media/select-report-items.png" style="width:75%; height:75%">